NATIONAL FAMILY LITERACY DAY

 - Play Scrabble or other word games.

 You can also share your favorite ways to encourage reading in your family.
+If you’re looking for suggestions, read 9 Ways to Encourage Reading in Your Home.
 While you’re celebrating, be sure to use #FamilyLiteracyDay to post on social media.

 NATIONAL FAMILY LITERACY DAY HISTORY

 In 1994, the 103rd Congress passed Joint Resolution 413 Designating November 1 National Family Literacy Day.
 The day kicks off National Literacy Month.